Online Natural Hazards and Disaster Risk Reduction Certificate

 What Skills Will Students Acquire in This Certificate?

-This interdisciplinary online program equips students with skills and strategies for analyzing both the complex causes of and the mitigation strategies for a wide range of natural hazards, such as floods, earthquakes, tornadoes, and volcanics eruptions.
+This interdisciplinary online program prepares you for analyzing both the complex causes of and the mitigation strategies for a wide range of natural hazards, such as floods, earthquakes, tornadoes, and volcanics eruptions.
 Learn how to communicate effectively about natural hazards, such as by formulating effective hazard maps, vulnerability assessments, and warnings.
-Students will also learn how to incorporate social-cultural considerations into disaster reduction plans so that they reduce the impact of hazards on communities.
+You will also learn how to incorporate social-cultural considerations into disaster reduction plans, so that they reduce the impact of hazards on communities.

 Comprised of only 9 credits, this online certificate is flexible and compact enough to fit around the demands of your life, your job, and your other responsibilities.
 All students will take the same two required courses (6 credits) and then choose one 3-credit elective to complete their program.
 Course content is supplemented by case study analysis and the work of recognized global natural hazard and disaster risk reduction experts.